amoralesc/odin-recipes/README.md

 # The Odin Project | Project: Recipes

-This project consists of a basic recipe website.
+This project consists of a basic recipes website.
 It makes part of my TOP's journey.

 [Check it out here!](https://amoralesc.github.io/odin-recipes/)